 - Pesto: since this is the main flavour, try to use homemade if you can.
 The fresher the basil, the better.

-Mixing and shaping the dough is outlined in that post, so we’re skipping it here, since you may choose to use a different pizza crust.
+Mixing and shaping the dough is outlined in that recipe, so we’re skipping it here, since you may choose to use a different pizza crust.

 The hotter the oven the better.
 Don’t be tempted to reduce the heat thinking the pizza will burn – it just doesn’t need very long to cook.
 I always turn my pan halfway through baking to ensure even browning, but my oven bakes unevenly (too hot at the front).